-In 2020, oil prices and demand for oil products reduced significantly due to the global Coronavirus (COVID-19) pandemic and other geopolitical events around the world.
+There is no significant changes in the current year reporting unlike in 2020, when oil prices and demand for oil products reduced significantly due to the global Coronavirus (COVID-19) pandemic and other geopolitical events around the world.
 These recent events will continue to have an impact on oil price volatility.
 The Company will continue to monitor the oil prices and take adequate steps to manage its business and any financial impact of same.
-However, the Company's operations are not affected by seasonality or cyclic
+However, the Company's operations are not affected by seasonality or cyclic situation.